gregreen/volume_render_3d_dust/README.md

   1. A 3D dust map, reprojected to a Cartesian sky projection.
   2. A set of camera positions and orientations (one per frame).
   3. Camera properties (field of view, resolution, etc.).
+  4. Label properties (3D positions, text).

-The `main()` function of `render_dust_3d.py` contains an example of how to generate the frames of a volume-rendered video.
+The `main()` function of `render_dust_3d.py` contains an example of how to generate the frame dat for a volume-rendered video.
 The helper functions can be used to generate different camera paths or to load different 3D dust maps.

-After the frames have been generated, `ffmpeg` can be used to turn them into a video.
+After the frame data has been generated, this data can be converted into PNG images using `npz_stack_to_frames.py`.

+The frames can then be turned into a video using `ffmpeg`.
 Two scripts are provided to do this:

   1. `gen_ping_pong_video.sh`: Generates a video by first running through the frames in the forward direction, and then running through them in the